His briefing on Thursday – The New York Times

 Thank you

 Mark Josephson and Eleanor Stanford for the break from the news.
+Melina Delkic, on the Briefings team, wrote today's Back Story.
 You can reach the team at [email protected]

 P.S.